 To help with the calculation of cost of goods sold, an inventory record card will be used to track the individual transactions.
 This card records information about purchases such as the date, number of units purchased, and purchase cost per unit.
 It also records cost of goods sold information: the date of sale, number of units sold, and the cost of each unit sold.
 Finally, the card records the balance of units on hand, the cost of each unit held, and the total cost of the units on hand.
-A partially-completed inventory record card is shown in Figure 6.5 below:
+A partially-completed inventory record card is shown in Figure 6.6 below:

-Purch nases/Shippir s/Shipping Costs/ Cost of Goods Sold/
+Purch nases/Shippir ng Costs/ Cos st of Goods S old/

 (Purch ase Returns/ Discounts) (Ret urns to Inver ntory) Balance in Inventory

 Date Units Cost/Unit Total \$ Units Cost/Unit Total \$ Units Cost/Unit Total \$

-June 1 1 → 1
+June 1 1- 1

-3 1← →0
+3 1 →0

 5 1 1

 7 1 2

 8 1 1

 21 1 2

 23 1 1

 28 1 2

-29 1 71
+29 1 1